-What do CCNA Security, CCNP Security, CEH, ISA, Infosec CISSP, Amazon AWS Certified Security and ISACA CRISC have in common?
+What do Cisco CCNA Security, Cisco CCNP Security, CEH, ISA, Infosec CISSP, Amazon AWS Certified Security and ISACA CRISC have in common?
 They are all part of the large grouping of cybersecurity certifications currently available.

 Each of these certifications is valuable and serves a valid purpose.
 But what about the CompTIA Security+ certification?
 If you’ve got questions, we’ve got answers.

 One of your IT career goals may be to get into the information security field without prior certification.
 Other goals may include getting a vendor-neutral cybersecurity certification or a DoD-approved cert.
-If you have any of these IT career goals, CompTIA Security+ is worth it for you.

-What Is the CompTIA Security+ Certification?
+What is the CompTIA Security+ Certification?

 CompTIA Security+ offers critical foundational cybersecurity skills that IT professionals should have before pursuing higher-level certifications.
-This includes certifications that are vendor neutral as well as vendor specific.
-The IT skills CompTIA Security+ provides include:

 - Identifying attacks and vulnerabilities to mitigate before they infiltrate IS